MilesEDaniels/Compare_7DADM_Mean_Daily/README.md

 This document describes the exploratory analysis of the relationship between 7DADM (7 Day Average of the Daily Maximum) and mean daily (DM) river temperature on the Sacramento River, CA.

+### GOAL: The majority of results for the Thermal Thresholds project are presented in temperature units of daily mean.
+However, most of the regulatory criteria are in units of 7DADM.
+We would like to have a way to relate results for daily mean to 7DADM.

 ### RESULT: It seem that we can relate DM to 7DADM, but that we will need to account for both space and time (probably not a surprise).
 We could use the file "DA_7DADM_Lookup_9_13_2024.xlsx" to do this by using it as a lookup table for a particular river location and month, or we could take another approach.
 For more details, see below.

 _Simulations last ran with Matlab version 2023b_